Tender, delicious meatballs smothered in a delicious, sweet homemade BBQ sauce. Easy enough to enjoy for a weeknight meal!

 - Preheat oven to 350 degrees.
 Spray a 9 X 13 inch baking dish with nonstick cooking spray.

 - In a medium mixing bowl, add bread crumbs and milk.
-Allow bread crumbs to sit and absorb the milk, about 8 minutes.
-Add beef, egg, salt, pepper, garlic powder, chili powder and onion.
-Mix until ingredients ar evenly incorporated.
+Allow breadcrumbs to sit and absorb the milk, about 8 minutes.
+Add beef, egg, salt, pepper, garlic powder, chili powder, and onion.
+Mix until ingredients are evenly incorporated.
 Form into 1 1/2 balls and arrange in a single layer in prepared baking dish.

 - In a small mixing bowl, combine ketchup, brown sugar, onion, vinegar and liquid smoke.
 Pour evenly over top of the meatballs.

 - Bake uncovered in preheated heated oven, for about 1 hour, or until internal temperature of meatball reaches 160 degrees.

 ©Little Pine Low Carb.
 Content and photographs are copyright protected.
 Sharing of this recipe is both encouraged and appreciated.
 Copying and/or pasting full recipes to any social media/website/blod is strictly prohibited.